AndrewEC/har-server/README.md

 |                         |                             | exclusions.config.removable-statuses               | The list of "bad" HTTP status codes to be excluded.                                                                                                                                                                        |
 |                         | responses-with-invalid-size |                                                    | Filter out responses that are empty but don't have a 204 response status.                                                                                                                                                  |
 | exclusions.config       |                             |                                                    | Configuration values to control the behaviour of the exclusion rules.                                                                                                                                                      |

+### A Note on Response Headers
+The underlying FastAPI server that the har-server is built on top of has logic to automatically set and write certain response headers such as the content-type, content-length, and content-encoding.
+The headers automatically added can conflict with the headers of the same name that are part of the response recorded in a HAR file.

+To avoid this issue you may need to create a `_config.yml` file and configure the `rewrite.response.rules` array to include the `remove-headers` rule and in the `rewrite.response.config.removable-headers` array add the `content-type`, `content-length`, and `content-encoding` headers.

+This configuration will force the server to exclude the headers with said names from the original HAR file response and only send the headers set by FastAPI.

 ## Quality Metrics